pelmesh619/PelUserbot-2.0/README.md

 # PelUserbot-2.0
-PelUserbot is a userbot for Telegram
+PelUserbot is userbot for Telegram.
+Using [pyrogram](https://docs.pyrogram.org/) framework it can do some things easier, for example checking weather right in your chat.